works to end homelessness among lesbian, gay, bisexual and transgender youth,

 People often think that, because they don’t work at a shelter or service provider, they don’t have a role to play in the effort to end LGBTQ youth homelessness.

 The reality is: Everyone can make a difference!
 LGBTQ youth experiencing homelessness interact with more than just the folks working at shelters.
 They also go to coffee shops and libraries, ride public transportation, go to school, use social media...
 To put it simply: They live life!”

 We all share the same world - and we all could do a better job at making that world a better place for young people.
 Check out our video from #TrueColorsDay on how you can create safer, braver spaces in your community.

 What does winning the battle against LGBTQ+ youth homelessness look like?

 We believe that LGBTQ youth homelessness is a community issue.
 Real change can happen when people come together with a shared vision.
 That means working to not just end homelessness among LGBTQ youth, but to prevent it.
 That’s what winning looks like.

 How important is social sustainability for the future of our planet?

-Social sustainability is so important - the True Colors Fund is committed to equity.
+Social sustainability is so important - True Colors United is committed to equity.
 We envision a future in which no young person is more likely to experience homelessness than another.
 This is America's next generation we're talking about.
 By investing in them, we invest in our future.

-*A portion of retail store purchases from Friday, June 22 - Sunday, June 24 will be donated to True Colors Fund.
+*A portion of retail store purchases from Friday, June 22 - Sunday, June 24 will be donated to True Colors United.